Delegating: Authority Skills, Tasks and the Process of Effective Delegation

 5. "Give me your analysis of the situation (reasons, options, pros and cons) and recommendation.
 I'll let you know whether you can go ahead."

 Asks for analysis and recommendation, but you will check the thinking before deciding.
 Compared to the above examples the person doing the task is granted significantly more freedom.

 6. "Decide and let me know your decision, and wait for my go-ahead before proceeding."

-The other person is trusted to assess the situation and options and is probably competent enough to decide and implement too, but for reasons of task importance, or competence, or perhaps externally changing factors, the boss prefers to keep control of timing.
-This level of delegation can be frustrating for people if used too often or for too long, and in any event the reason for keeping people waiting, after they've inevitably invested time and effort, needs to be explained.
+The other person is trusted to assess the situation and options.
+Additionally, they are deemed competent enough to decide and implement too, however, for reasons of task importance or perhaps externally changing factors, the boss maintains the control of timing.
+Importantly, this level of delegation can be frustrating for people if used too often or for too long.
+It is therefore important to explain the rationale behind having to wait for the "go-ahead".

 7. "Decide and let me know your decision, then go ahead unless I say not to."

 Now the other person begins to control the action.
-The subtle increase in responsibility saves time.
+This subtle increase in responsibility saves time.
 The default is now positive rather than negative.
-This is a very liberating change in delegated freedom, and incidentally one that can also be used very effectively when seeking responsibility from above or elsewhere in an organisation, especially one which is strangled by indecision and bureaucracy.
-For example, "Here is my analysis and recommendation; I will proceed unless you tell me otherwise by (date)."
+This is a very liberating change in delegated freedom, and incidentally, one that can also be used very effectively when seeking responsibility from above or elsewhere in an organisation, especially one which is strangled by indecision and bureaucracy.

 8. "Decide and take action - let me know what you did (and what happened)."

 9. "Decide and take action.
-You need not check back with me."
+You do not need to check back with me."